-Benefits of a Non-Hosted Phone System
+Benefits of an On-Premise Phone System

-The ability to customize features within a phone system can have a dramatic impact on a company’s appearance to the outside world, as customers who encounter a company’s phone system often use the experience as a reflection of company’s accessibility, effectiveness, and professionality.
+The ability to customize features within a phone system can have a dramatic impact on a company’s appearance to the outside world, as customers who encounter a company’s phone system often use the experience as a reflection of the company’s accessibility, effectiveness, and professionality.

 Typically, a non-hosted phone system will have a lower total cost of ownership over the lifespan of the phone system to offset its larger upfront cost.

-Disadvantages of a Non-Hosted System
+Disadvantages of an On-Premise System